asimpletune/craigslist-roommate-ad/ad.md

 ### Sydney
 Sydney wants to meet you.

+I've been living in bigger places with lots of people for a while now.
+I believe that guidelines in the style of "we are allowed to hang out this much but also must maintain this level of distance" or "you are only allowed to be home or to go out this often," though well-intentioned, can actually be harmful.
+I like my relationships with the people in my house to be simple in their lack of definition.
+We can easily create a caring community of independent individuals by having everyone do their own thing to whatever extreme that means for each person, drawing the line somewhere around "don't be a dick."
+I like it when my housemates and I can laugh together and not take everything (including ourselves) too seriously.

 ### Reno

 Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
 Builds drones while riding motorcycles, and has been occasionally known to breath fire.
 Also likes to chill.

 ### LUKE

-I like to kyte surf and golf cart.
+Like to kite surf and golf cart

-### Ahmed
+### Scott
 (copied from his "about" section on facebook)
 About
-Ask for Ahmed's work info
+Ask for Scott's work info
-Ask for Ahmed's high school
+Ask for Scott's high school

 Lives in San Francisco, California
 No relationship info to show
-Ask for Ahmed's phone number
+Ask for Scott's phone number
-Ask for Ahmed's email
+Ask for Scott's email
-Ask for Ahmed's address
+Ask for Scott's address
-Ask for Ahmed's birthday
+Ask for Scott's birthday
-Ask for Ahmed's name pronunciation
+Ask for Scott's name pronunciation

 ### birds
 There're some birds living in the backyard.
 You have to be cool with them.